-The active recovery period — when you experience swelling, discomfort, and dietary restrictions — typically lasts 7 to 14 days.
+The active recovery period, when you experience swelling, discomfort, and dietary restrictions, typically lasts 7 to 14 days.
 However, the complete biological healing process, called osseointegration, takes 3 to 6 months.
-During osseointegration, the titanium implant fuses with your jawbone at a cellular level, creating the permanent foundation for your crown, bridge, or denture.
+During osseointegration, the titanium implant fuses with your jawbone at a cellular level, creating a stable foundation for your crown, bridge, or denture.
 Most patients return to work within 1 to 3 days and resume normal eating within 2 to 3 weeks.

 Dr. Ambereen Fatima provides every implant patient with a detailed post-surgical care protocol.
 This guide expands on that protocol with a week-by-week walkthrough of what to expect, how to manage each phase, and what to watch for.